Semi-Charmed Life: Synopsis

-The video starts with a satellite in outer space before quickly transitioning to an American flag patch on a man's leather jacket.
+The video starts with a Nimbus satellite in outer space before quickly transitioning to an American flag patch on a man's leather jacket.
 With the refrain playing, the band members and a dog are shown driving a car on a highway.
 As the first verse begins, Jenkins walks down the sidewalk on Valencia Street in San Francisco while singing.
 He passes through an outdoor cafe as the video intercuts with scenes of people riding motorcycles.
 Once the first chorus begins, the video focuses on the band performing in a dimly lit room with a large spinning clock hanging behind them.
 As the refrain begins again, the video intercuts between scenes of the band performing and of them riding motorcycles throughout the city.
 Following these shots, Jenkins is shown to now be singing in front of a car parked alongside a strip, as intercuts play that focus on the faces of strangers surrounding Jenkins.
 The video also briefly focuses on two women kissing while walking on the sidewalk, before abruptly arguing.
 Once the second chorus begins, Jenkins begins to run through an alleyway while shots are also shown of the band continuing to perform.
 As the bridge ends, various people on scooters are shown to drive around the city.
 The band continues to perform while a group of young adults dance, argue, and kiss around them.
 The video ends with a shot of one of the women watching a moon landing on television, noticing that the American flag being planted is reminiscent of the patch in the beginning of the video.